gjone124/se_project_express/README.md

 3)configuring routes and controllers to handle API requests and ensure seamless functionality

 4)integrating a MongoDB database with the server for efficient data storage and retrieval

+5)implementing a temporary authorization solution

+6)testing the project using Postman and GitHub Actions

 ## Images